grahamedgecombe/arc/README.markdown

 similar to the 2-clause BSD license.
 See the `LICENSE` file for the copyright information and licensing terms.

+Arc uses [Doug Lea][dl]'s [memory allocator][dlmalloc] which has been released into the public domain using the CC0 license.
+See the `LICENSE.dlmalloc` file for the CC0 text.
+The CC0 licensing terms only apply to the `include/dlmalloc.h` and `src/dlmalloc.c` files.

 [multiboot]: http://download.savannah.gnu.org/releases/grub/phcoder/multiboot.pdf
 [clang]: http://clang.llvm.org/
 [gcc]: http://gcc.gnu.org/